July 4th Fireworks Show - Canyon Lake, CA

 - Longhorn Drive from Strawberry Lane to Happy Camp will only be accessible by Longhorn Drive residents (past Strawberry Lane), guests at Happy Camp, or emergency vehicles may pass.
 Guests should be prepared to show their guest passes with their host’s address, or camping pass if they are staying at Happy Camp.

-Roads may only be accessed by residents who reside on them, their guests (must have guest pass), or emergency vehicles
+Roads may only be accessed by residents who reside on them, their guests (including residents who do not live on these streets), or emergency vehicles.
+Guests must be able to present a valid guest pass with their host’s address.

 - Blackhorse Drive